CEMPRO+ - CEMPRO With Displacement Efficiency

 Designed for land, offshore, conventional and/or foamed operations, CEMPRO+ uses advanced numerical methods to solve momentum and continuity equations on 3D grids and calculates the fluid concentration as well as displacement efficiency.
 It accounts for many factors that can affect the efficiency of a displacement job including fluid properties, pumping rates, casing standoff and complex wellbore geometry.

-**We were awarded the 2018 Meritorious Awards for Engineering Innovation!
-Our software CEMPRO+ won in the area of Drilling Fluids/Stimulation!
-Click here to learn more about this award.**
+**On March 14, 2018, we were awarded the 2018 Meritorious Awards for Engineering Innovation!
+Our software CEMPRO+ won in the area of Drilling Fluids/Stimulation.

 PVI is launching a free cementing visualization app called CEMPRO Lite, a condensed version of CEMPRO that helps users quickly and accurately perform slurry volume calculations and facilitate the viewing of wellbore schematics with fluids.
 Please scan the following QR code to download CEMPRO Lite for free!